Orange County Divorce Lawyer

 HOW DO YOU SPLIT ASSETS IN A DIVORCE?

-The division of assets may be as simple as splitting the community pie in half, with each party walking away with their equal share, or it may require extensive discovery, investigation, complex calculations, tracing, etc. This is especially true in high net worth divorces.
-There are many factors to consider when dividing assets during the dissolution of marriage process.
+The division of assets may be as simple as splitting the community pie in half, with each party walking away with their equal share, or it may require extensive discovery, investigation, complex calculations, tracing, etc. This is especially true in high-net-worth divorces.
+There are many factors to consider when dividing assets during the dissolution of the marriage process.
 What are the separate assets versus the community property assets?
 When were the assets acquired?
 How were they acquired?
 What were the surrounding circumstances?
 Is there a prenuptial agreement?
 If you have questions about the division of the assets in your case, the divorce attorneys at Quinn & Dworakowski, LLP, can help you not only identify your community property share, but also maximize your share of the pie.

 CAN A PERSON GET A DIVORCE WITHOUT THE OTHER PARTY CONSENT?